top of page

 9. Respect Privacy: Using conversations from counseling sessions as ammunition in later arguments is harmful.

 10. Post-Session Projects: Guided post-session projects enhance your experience.
-Complete assignments before the next session.
+Complete assignments before the next couples counseling session.

 11. Take Responsibility: